dr-richard-barker/Space_Photography_Guide.io/README.md

 ---

-# 5 Simple Questions for Assessing Education Impact
+# Five Questions for Assessing Education Impact
-(2-Stage Survey guide for teacher)
-Additional preparation stage for educators
+This is an additional preparation stage for educators that can be delivered as a 2-Stage Survey.

 The group lead should go to Google Forms and create a brief survey (Using Google or some other surveying software https://www.google.com/forms/)

 **Stage 1:** Before Class (5-10 minutes before the first session)

 **Confidence Score:** On a scale of 1 (not confident at all) to 5 (extremely confident), how confident are you in your current understanding of biological photography?

 **Prior Knowledge:** Briefly describe your existing knowledge or experience with biological photography.

 **Learning Goals:** What are your top 3 goals for learning in this course?

 **When is a good time to photograph seedlings and why? discuss and write notes...**

 **What angles to use while photography different plant organs to improve morphometric analysis? discuss and write notes...**

 **How best to illuminate samples to enhance subsequent spectral analysis? discuss and write notes...**

-**Stage 2:** After Class (5-10 minutes after the last session) **Confidence Score Revisited:** On a scale of 1 to 5, how confident are you now in your understanding of Space Biology Photography]?
+**Stage 2:** After Class (5-10 minutes after the last session)

+**Confidence Score Revisited:** On a scale of 1 to 5, how confident are you now in your understanding of Space Biology Photography]?

 **Impact Assessment:** Briefly describe how planning and implementing morphometric photography impacted your understanding of space biological photography analysis.

 ---